 PFF SUBMISSION T&C’s

-Pasifika Film Fest’s priority and focus is to present media artworks that reflect the artistic vision of a person of Pacific Islander heritage while also providing a space for the artist to have their work presented to the public.
+PFF's priority is to present media artworks that reflect the artistic vision of a person of Pacific heritage, and provide a space for the artist to present their work to the public.
 Pasifika Film Fest only considers works that meet the following criteria:

 For Film & Video Works: